If you are hurt at work, you are likely trying to manage injury recovery, pay…

 Under federal and state laws in Van Nuys and elsewhere in Los Angeles, you may pursue a personal injury claim in the workplace if the injury occurred while performing your duties at work or while performing acts incidental to employment.

 Meaning: an employee can still hold his employer liable for his injuries at a holiday party.
 But not in 100% of the cases.

-Whether or not the holiday party is something incidental to employment depends on how your employer treats the party, as explained by our experienced workers’ compensation lawyers at Koszdin, Fields, Sherry & Katz, one of the most respected personal injury law firms in Van Nuys.
+Whether or not the holiday party is something incidental to employment depends on how your employer treats the party, as explained by our experienced workers’ compensation lawyers at Koszdin, Fields & Sherry, one of the most respected personal injury law firms in Van Nuys.

 If employees’ participation at the party isn’t required by the employer, then your injuries occurring during the holiday party will most likely not be covered by workers’ compensation.
 But…